insentia/windows_ad/README.md

  - Set true for default value of configureflag, installflag, writetoxmlflag
  - Set false to default confirmdeletion on user.
  - Update groupmembers resource.
 If the user doesn't exist, no error will occur
- - fix configureflag variable for conf_forest
+ - Fix configureflag variable for conf_forest.

 + Merge with pull request #1 :
   - Added functionality so that the code can pull data from hiera
   - Added chaining to enforce execution ordering
   - Fixed some Powershell scripts that were causing errors
   - Added some conditional flags to make installing AD and configuring the forest optional
   - Added conditional flag to make writing to the xml file optional

 V 0.0.8 :
  - The users.xml file is now automatically created, no need anymore to create it in your manifest